oscar-system/GAP_pkg/GAP_pkg_profiling/README.md

 # GAP_pkg_profiling

-This is generated wrapper package for the GAP package profiling 2.5.1.
+This is a generated Julia wrapper package for the GAP package profiling 2.5.1.

 ## Issues